Acria-Network/Acria-Documentation/developing.md

 ### Requesting Data with parameters

 It is also possible to request data with an additional parameter.
-For example it is possible to request the exchange rate at an specific point in time (e.g. the BTC/USD exchange rate from yesterday 12am).
+For example it is possible to request the exchange rate at a specific point in time (e.g. the BTC/USD exchange rate from yesterday 12am).

 A complete example on how to achieve this can be seen below.